retkowsky/DP-100/labdocs/Lab04A.md

 ## Before You Start

-Before you start this exercise, ensure that you have completed [Lab 1A](Lab01A.md), which includes tasks to create the Azure Machine Learning workspace and compute instance used in this lab.
+Before you start this lab, ensure that you have completed [Lab 1A](Lab01A.md) and [Lab 1B](Lab01B.md), which include tasks to create the Azure Machine Learning workspace and other resources used in this lab.

 ## Task 1: Create an Azure Storage Container
 You can use many kinds of Azure data source in Azure Machine Learning.
 In this lab, you'll create an Azure Storage account that includes a blob container.